kevinfengcs88/nvim/README.md

 - `berserk` (which is installed through pip)

 ## TODO
-- Underline errors through LSP (this requires a terminal with undercurl support like Alacritty)
 - Figure out where "utf-8" Field autocomplete comes from, coding lines that end with '8' (at least in Lua) annoyingly autocomplete to this bogus
 - Change directory structure to the suggested one (include `after`) folder; this could possibly improve startup time as well (clean this one up)
 - Look into a plugin for maintaining sessions (persistence of buffers across sessions)